makerdao/community/governance/polls/templates/MIP10c14-SP$sp_number: Appoint $appointed_entity as Oracle Light Feed.md

 ## Resources

-Additional information about the MIPs process can be found in the [Maker Improvement Proposals (MIPs)](https://github.com/makerdao/mips) repository.

-If you are new to voting in the Maker Protocol, please see the [voter onboarding guide](https://community-development.makerdao.com/onboarding/voter-onboarding) to learn how to use this dashboard and set up your wallet to vote.
+If you are new to voting in the Maker Protocol, please see the [voting guide](https://community-development.makerdao.com/en/learn/governance/how-voting-works/) to learn how voting works, and this [wallet setup guide](https://community-development.makerdao.com/en/learn/governance/voting-setup/) to set up your wallet to vote.

-Additional information about the Governance process can be found in the [Governance Risk Framework: Governing MakerDAO](https://community-development.makerdao.com/governance/governance-risk-framework)
+Additional information about the Governance process can be found in the [Governance](https://community-development.makerdao.com/en/learn/governance) section of the MakerDAO community portal.

-To participate in future Governance calls, please [join us](https://community-development.makerdao.com/governance/governance-and-risk-meetings) every Thursday at 16:00 UTC.
+To participate in future Governance calls, please [join us](https://github.com/makerdao/community/tree/master/governance/governance-and-risk-meetings) every Thursday at 17:00 UTC.

-To add current and upcoming votes to your calendar, please see the [MakerDAO Public Events Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=America%2FLos_Angeles).
+To add current and upcoming votes to your calendar, please see the [MakerDAO Public Events Calendar](https://calendar.google.com/calendar/embed?src=makerdao.com_3efhm2ghipksegl009ktniomdk%40group.calendar.google.com&ctz=UTC&mode=week&showCalendars=0&showPrint=0).